-At times of grief, it is hard to tell a child or even, for that matter, any loved one that someone has died.
+At times of grief, it is hard to tell a child or even, for that matter, any loved one that someone has passed over.

 At times like these, people try to keep it together and stay strong for everyone around them.